-A beloved friend from Montana sent me this healthy recipe, which I improved on.
+Sherry, my beloved friend from Montana, sent me this healthy recipe, which I improved on.
 It literally sings in your mouth!

-I learned about quinoa from a woman that healed terminal illnesses with food.
-She was on my sister’s prayer team many years ago.
-People from all over the United States came for her healing ministry with diet.
-Her culinary wisdom was a gold mine for Maureen and me!
-Many things that I recommend originated with her.
+I learned about quinoa from a woman who healed terminal illnesses with food; she was on my sister’s prayer team many years ago.
+People from all over the United States were going to Jeanette for her healing ministry with diet; thus, her culinary wisdom became a gold mine for my sister Maureen and me.
+Many things that I now recommend originated with her.

 We learned that sprouted quinoa was considered the number one power food on planet earth.
 Eggs and quinoa are the only foods that have all the amino acids, thus making them a complete protein.

 I was a vegetarian for six years in my twenties.
 Back then, much of my knowledge for healthy eating came from the marvelous cookbook by Francis Moore Lappe, Diet for a Small Planet (New York: Ballantine Books, 1971).
 These recipes utilized balanced combinations of plant foods and dairy; the combining of their differing amino acids complimented each other to make complete proteins.
 For instance, its memorable Indian Pudding called for a balance of cornmeal, soy grits, milk, and eggs to form a strong protein; how I relished it hot, with rich vanilla ice cream melting around the edges-I still do.

-Recently I prepared my Montana friend’s simple recipe for quinoa and yam salad.
-However I tweaked it!
-Its food value is amplified by using what I learned from my sister’s prayer partner, the healer: here I sprouted this ancient grain from Peru, which increases its food value dramatically.
-Also I worked with the colors of the foods (color is real important.)
-I incorporated red raspberries, purple sweet potato, and orange carrots.
-Another important recommendation is the use of coconut or avocado oil.
-This is critical as olive oil is a carcinogenic when heated to high temperatures.
+Recently I made my friend Sherry’s simple recipe for quinoa and yam salad; nevertheless, I tweaked it.
+Its food value is amplified by using what I learned from my sister’s prayer partner, the healer Jeanette.
+Here I sprouted this ancient grain from Peru, which increases its food value dramatically.
+Also I worked with the colors of the foods (color is real important); I incorporated red raspberries, purple sweet potato, and orange carrots.
+Another important recommendation is the use of coconut or avocado oil, which is critical, as olive oil is a carcinogenic when heated to high temperatures.

 This healthy salad is dynamite!
-Make an abundance for leftovers.
+Make an abundance of it for leftovers.

-Sprouted Quinoa and Yam Salad Yields: about 4 servings.
-Total prep time 2 days (for sprouting quinoa) and 1 hr; active prep time: 1 hr.
+Sprouted Quinoa and Yam Salad Yields: 4 servings.
+Total prep time 2 days (for sprouting quinoa)/ active prep time: 1 hr.